deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 <center><img src="https://deepcomm.github.io/images/learndec.png" width="750"/></center>

-It is also well known that recurrent neural networks can in principle implement any algorithm [Siegelmann and Sontag, 1992](https://ieeexplore.ieee.org/document/531522).
-Indeed, in 1996, [Wang and Wicker](https://ieeexplore.ieee.org/document/531522) has shown that artificial neural networks with hand-picked operations can emulate Viterbi decoder.
+It is  known that recurrent neural networks can "in principle" implement any algorithm [Siegelmann and Sontag, 1992](https://ieeexplore.ieee.org/document/531522).
+Indeed, in 1996, [Wang and Wicker](https://ieeexplore.ieee.org/document/531522) has shown that artificial neural networks with hand-picked coefficients can emulate the Viterbi decoder.

 <!-- It took more than one decade for Viterbi decoder to be discovered since convolutional codes were introduced.
 The answer is, surprisingly, yes!
 -->

-What is not clear and challenging is whether we can *learn* this decoder in a data-driven manner.
+What is not clear,m and challenging, is whether we can *learn* this decoder in a data-driven manner.
 We explain in this note how to learn a neural network based decoder for convolutional codes.
 We will see that its reliability matches that of Viterbi algorithm, across various SNRs and code lengths.
 Full code can be accessed [here](https://github.com/deepcomm/RNNViterbi).